New Zealand Messenger Championship

 The New Zealand Messenger Championship is a Group One event for standardbred pacing horses in New Zealand, run at Alexandra Park.

-Race scheduling

-In recent years the race has been held in late April or early May.

-It was previously raced on the same race-night as the Rowe Cup and Northern Trotting Derby for trotters and the New Zealand Sires Stakes Championship.
+History

 The New Zealand Messenger Championship had traditionally been restricted to 4 year-old horses and was the most prestigious race for that age group in New Zealand, and a key guide to feature races in the following season like the New Zealand Trotting Cup and Auckland Cup.
-This is evidenced by New Zealand Messenger Championship winners and subsequent Cup victors such as:
+This is evidenced by many New Zealand Messenger Championship winners or placegetters subsequently becoming Cup victors, such as: